phpearth/docs/articles/oop/design-patterns/strategy.md

 ---
-title: "What is strategy design pattern and how to use it in PHP?"
+title: "Strategy design pattern with PHP example"
-read_time: "1 min"
-updated: "Mar 05, 2015"
-group: "articles"
+updated: "August 16, 2016"
 permalink: "/faq/object-oriented-programming/design-patterns/strategy/"
 ---

-## Intent

 Define a family of algorithms, encapsulate each one, and make them interchangeable.
 Strategy lets the algorithm vary independently from the clients that use it.
 Capture the abstraction in an interface, bury implementation details in derived classes.

 ## Problem